eliasmufa/CodeMates4_Fall23/dinner/readme.md

 Taste best with a cup of coffee!

 600 BC - The first recorded mention of pancakes dates back to ancient Greece and comes from a poet who described warm pancakes in one of his writings
+The word "pancake" first appeared in English in the 15th century

 ### Codemates #
 @amarisskim1 @frankzhang95 @nyhdo93 @eliasmufa